nhuhoang0701/CSE6242/README.md

   - The `PaginatedTable` component shows a paginated table of Reddit posts containing the searched keywords
   - The `WordCloud` component allows users to see relevant words to their input at a glance.
 It has been integrated into AnalyticsReport.tsx.

-- `frontend/src/components/ui.tsx` : This file defines the `UI` component, a feature-rich visualization tool for exploring Reddit sentiment data across U.S. states, integrating D3.js to create an interactive map with zoom and tooltip functionality, a customizable legend, and Chakra UI for layout and modals, while supporting dynamic keyword searches, year selection, and sentiment analysis visualization through a connected analytics report.
+- `frontend/src/components/ui.tsx`: This file defines the `UI` component, a feature-rich visualization tool for exploring Reddit sentiment data across U.S. states, integrating D3.js to create an interactive map with zoom and tooltip functionality, a customizable legend, and Chakra UI for layout and modals, while supporting dynamic keyword searches, year selection, and sentiment analysis visualization through a connected analytics report.
-- `backend/app/api/routes`: This folder contains code for all APIs, responsible for getting emotions, and keywords for state and college level.
+- `backend/app/api/routes`: This folder contains code for all APIs, responsible for getting emotions, and keywords for state and college levels.
 - `backend/app/main.py`: This is the entry FastAPI point to run the server.
 - `backend/app/models.py`: This file contains the Pydantic models used by FastAPI.
 - `backend/app/utils.py`: This file contains all utility functions, including filtering posts by keywords, inferring topics using BERT, and predicting emotions.